In this article, I will discuss the Pneumatic Governor.

 Adjustment on the engine-

 Various types of variable speed governors are manufactured.
-The distinctive feature of the EP/RSV governor, (manufactured by MICO under a BOSCH license) apart from their compactness, is the simplicity with which their governing range and speed drop can be altered by employing adjusting screws.
+The distinctive feature of the EP/RSV governor, (manufactured by MICO under a BOSCH license) apart from their compactness, is the simplicity with which their governing range and speed drop can be altered by means of adjusting screws.

 The RSV governor is a mechanical governor, mounted directly on the fuel in the injection pump and driven from its camshaft.
 The description of the principle of operat10n may be divided into two sections: The transfer of forces and the linkage components.